-I lost someone very special to me two years ago today.
+I lost someone very special to me a few years ago today.
 He was an amazing man and while I wasn’t in his life for very long, he made an impact on mine to last a lifetime.
 Tom Contreras was “the godfather” to me and always wanted me to write about him…and I not only wrote about him, I published his story in my last book.
 This is my story about “The Godfather!”

 It’s not very often in this lifetime that you meet someone who makes an impact on your life, yet I met such a man who left this world too soon on a Saturday night late in December after a night spent with family and friends.
 He’s my love’s cousin, Tommy Contreras, and he became one of my closest friends ever since I was introduced to him.
 I touched base with him by phone daily, and my love and I would “conference” call him together a few nights a week, and believe me, those calls were nothing short of belly laughs, off color jokes, and love!